wolfgang101/include-mastodon-feed/README.md

 ## FAQ

 ### How do I find my account ID?
+Please feel free to use [this handy lookup tool](https://wolfgang.lol/code/include-mastodon-feed-wordpress-plugin/)

 As an instance admin you can easily read your user ID in the admin backend.
 As regular user you can try an API v2 search to find your ID

 Use the following URL to get your ID: